buss2020/test-first/Update_README_with_new_installation_instructions.txt

-Updated all project dependencies to the latest stable versions to ensure compatibility and security.
+Added validation to the registration form to ensure that users enter a valid email address format.